How to Learn the Surrogate Parent Role

-Here are a few simple guidelines to secure needed information to plan effectively for the child.
-If you are a foster parent appointed to serve as surrogate parent for a child in your care, you are in a unique position to be aware of the child's likes and dislikes, abilities and needs, and learning style.
-However, if you do not know the child you have been appointed to represent, you may need to take some time learning about the child and his or her educational history.
+Here are a few simple guidelines to obtain needed information to plan effectively for the child.
+If you do not know the child you have been appointed to represent, you may need to take some time learning about the child and his or her educational history.

-- If the child is young or has cognitive limitations, present yourself as a friend since the surrogate parent term may be confusing to the child.
+- Meet the child.
+If the child is young or has a cognitive impairment, present yourself as a friend since the term “surrogate parent” may be confusing to the child.

-- Review the child's special education records.
-Ask the school to make copies of school records for you.
+- Review the child’s school and special education records.
+Ask the school to make copies of these records for you.

-- Make certain that teachers, therapists, supervisors, and other professionals involved with the child know that you are acting as the child's surrogate parent (as well as being his or her foster parent, if this is the case).
+- Make certain that teachers, therapists, supervisors, and other professionals involved with the child know that you are acting as the child’s surrogate parent.

 - Keep a record and file of all written and verbal contact you have with the school.